lacf95/epub_reader/README.md

 # EpubReader

-EpubReader is just another Epub parser gem, with only two dependencies: "rubyzip" and "nokogiri".
+EpubReader is just another EPUB parser gem, with only two dependencies: "rubyzip" and "nokogiri".

 ## Installation